secretGeek/til/typescript/getting_started.md

 Done that!?
 Woot!
 You're a typescript developser!

-So i load it up in visual studio code, by running "code.exe" from the commandline.
+So i load it up in visual studio code, by running "code.exe ." from the commandline, i.e.

+    code .

 ## Problem: running old version despite installing new version.